Put in elevation........829'

 Another alternative to Jamaica State Park is Winhall Campground, located about 10 miles farther north of Jamaica on route 100.
 Winhall Campground is operated by the Army Corps of Engineers and used to be free to spring and fall campers up until 5 years ago.
 More and more people have been coming here over the last few years but as of last year the campground was still only about half full.
 To guarantee a spot or particular campsite call 1-877-444-6777 or go to Reserve USA website

 At Jamaica State Park, Vermont state workers operate a shuttle on the Upper West during the fall release.
-Shuttle fees are $10 per trip or $15 for unlimited trips for the day.
+As of September 2018 & 2019, the Shuttle fees were $15 per trip or $25 for unlimited trips for the day.
 There is no spring shuttle since the shuttle route utilizes an old railroad bed that is usually too muddy in April.
 You can also hike over Ball Mountain dam using a new well-graded trail.
 To get to Ball Mountain dam continue north on Vt.
 Rte.
 30 past Jamaica approximately 2 miles, look for a small sign on the right for Ball Mountain Dam.
 Take a right and travel approximately 1 mile.
 Just before the end of the paved section of road take a left down a steep, narrow (but short) dirt road to the parking area located in the spillway of the dam.

 There is no organized shuttle for the Lower class II section of the West.
 Your best bet would be to hook up with one of the guided trips offered by the MVP or one of the chapters of the AMC.